Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Temporal pooling strategies

 \subsection{Mean pooling}

-The most commonly used pooling strategy is to compute the temporal mean of the sequence, i.e., \BE \operatorname{MeanPool}(\mathbf{X}):=\frac{1}{T}\sum_{t=1}^T\mathbf{x}_t\in\mathbb{R}^D.\EE Mean pooling averages the features over time, producing a representation that primarily reflects the typical, steady-state sound of normal machine operation.
-This averaging helps to suppress background noise and random fluctuations, but it can also smooth out short or subtle anomalous events.
+The most commonly used pooling strategy is to compute the temporal mean of the sequence, i.e., \BE \operatorname{MeanPool}(\mathbf{X}):=\frac{1}{T}\sum_{t=1}^T\mathbf{x}_t\in\mathbb{R}^D.\EE Mean pooling averages the features over time, producing a representation that primarily reflects the typical characteristics of the recording.
+While averaging may help to suppress background noise and random fluctuations, it can also smooth out short or subtle anomalous events.